FairwindsOps/insights-docs/docs/technical-details/self-hosted/email.md

   smtpPort: "465"
 ```

-You'll need to put the password in your _secrets.yaml_
+You'll need to put the password in your `secrets.yaml`:
 ```yaml
 apiVersion: v1
 data: